furkantekkartal/linux/Bash.md

 * "*" is joker character zero or more character
 * "?" is joker character only 1 character
 * Control key may be described in many ways, including Ctrl-X, Control-X, and ^X.
-* The shell does not have a trash bin: once something is deleted,
+* The shell does not have a trash bin: once something is deleted.
+* Ctrl + c kills the running code
+* Ctrl + a move to the beginning of a line
+* Ctrl + e move to the end of a line

 ```^[[200~
 whoami (Return username)